Trisfald/veridia-rpg/Creatures.md

 ### Poisonous fangs
 Whenever you deal at least one point of damage, the victim is struck with deadly poison.\
 The poison causes one point of damage after three hours and another point after six hours.
+The poison does not stack.

 ### Undead
 You are immune to poisons and diseases.
 Sleeping, eating, and breathing are meaningless to you.
 On the flip side, you can't recover lost health points.

+### Numbing poison
+Whenever you deal at least one point of damage, the victim is struck with a numbing poison which gives a disadvantage of one dice to all physical rolls.\
+The poison does not stack and lasts for six hours.